-The 2016-2017 season is the thirty-ninth season of action, ambition, and accomplishment for the Starkville Community Theatre.
+The 2022-2023 season is the 45th season of action, ambition, and accomplishment for the Starkville Community Theatre.
 Sitting in the eighty-nine-seat audience at the Playhouse on Main, one can almost hear the history that has been -and still is - SCT.
-Over one hundred productions - dramas, comedies, skits, one-acts, musicals, and special events - have been enacted by the Players of SCT over the past 39 years, and the community support for these players is as strong today as it has ever been.
+Over one hundred productions - dramas, comedies, skits, one-acts, musicals, and special events - have been enacted by the Players of SCT over the past 40 years, and the community support for these players is as strong today as it has ever been.

 The Starkville Community Theatre was formed in 1978 to provide for the cultural and educational enhancement of the citizens of Starkville and the surrounding areas.
 Through theatrical productions (Damn Yankees, Blithe Spirit, Steel Magnolias, Jake's Women, The Last Night of Ballyhoo, Smoke on the Mountain, Nunsense, The Boys Next Door, and Rumors, to name a few) and workshops for both adults and children (directors' workshops, Project P.L.A.Y.), our community theatre makes a valuable contribution to the entire community by providing an outlet for creative expression.

 Theatre exists because of the continued need for people to have an outlet for creativity and for the desire to participate in the "unreal-real" world of imagination.
 One goes to the theatre for entertainment or education or, as is often the case with community theatre, to support friends and family members in their acting endeavors.

 This need for creativity caused Jan Zeppelin, in 1978, to place a notice in the Starkville Daily News announcing an interest meeting for creating a community theatre.